AaronThomsen/movie-database/README.md

 * Stack
 * Binary Search Tree

 The program allows the user to update the movie database (add/delete movies), undo a delete, search for a movie, display the movies in various ways, compare the gross total of two movies, and save the current database (including any changes) to a text file.
+All user input is validated to prevent the program from crashing.

 Below are a few screenshots.